 Recruiting has historically been a game of speed because hiring efforts tend to start after a need is already there.
 Recruiting teams are used to moving quickly to find qualified candidates and guide them to the offer stage.
-However, hiring for speed can get in the way of inclusive hiring and diversity, equity, and inclusion efforts.
+However, prioritizing fast hiring over inclusive hiring can get in the way of diversity, equity, and inclusion.

 Research shows that organizations with diverse workforces attract more talent and perform better overall.
 So why the rush when focusing on speed undermines overall performance and sidelines efforts to create a fair and inclusive hiring process?
 It’s better to focus on inclusive hiring first and refine the process for speed second.

 It can take weeks for a hiring manager to get a requisition approved.
 That’s followed by a highly coordinated effort by multiple teams, from compensation to human resources to management, to write, review, and publish a job post.
 Then there’s the wait for applications, screening, interviewing, and so on.
 Meanwhile, important work may not be getting done while the role sits unfilled.

 It’s not surprising that hiring for speed can become the main priority for any recruiter in this situation.
 Regardless of how strongly they support inclusive hiring, their primary goal is to fill the vacant seat.
 And recruiters who view hiring managers as their clients may feel the time crunch even more.

 Recruiters may abandon their organic sourcing funnel (candidate pools from job boards) and turn to aggressive sourcing tactics, referral programs, third-party recruiters, or diversity hacks.
 These are proven strategies for getting candidates into the hiring funnel, but they’re not good for creating a fair hiring process.